awsdocs/aws-systems-manager-user-guide/doc_source/ssm-agent-technical-details.md

 Starting with SSM Agent version 2\.3\.612\.0, the `ssm-user` account isn't created automatically on Windows Server machines that are being used as domain controllers\.
 To use Session Manager on a Windows Server domain controller, create the `ssm-user` account manually if it isn't already present, and assign Domain Administrator permissions to the user\.

 **Important**
-In order for the ssm\-user account to be created, the instance profile attached to the instance must provide the necessary permissions\.
+In order for the `ssm-user` account to be created, the instance profile attached to the instance must provide the necessary permissions\.
 For information, see [Verify or create an IAM role with Session Manager permissions](session-manager-getting-started-instance-profile.md)\.

 ## SSM Agent and the Instance Metadata Service \(IMDS\)<a name="imds"></a>